Introduction

 Variable Completions

-subcommand is used to manage dynamic variable completions.
+The completion subcommand is used to manage dynamic variable completions.

 This feature allows you to define a shell command that, when executed, provides a list of possible values for a given variable.
 This is particularly useful for variables that have a dynamic set of possible values, such as container names, git branches, or available network interfaces.